Mike Evans (wide receiver): 2019 season

-Following a lackluster start to the 2019 season, in which he was recovering from the flu and failed to reach 100 combined yards in the first two weeks, Evans broke out during Week 3 in a 32–31 loss to the New York Giants, where he caught eight passes for 190 yards and a career-best three touchdown receptions.
-The following week, Evans caught four passes for 89 yards and a 67-yard touchdown in a 55–40 win over the Los Angeles Rams.
-After being held without a catch in Week 5 against the New Orleans Saints, Evans had 96 yards and a two-point conversion in the 37–26 loss to Carolina.
-During Week 8 against the Titans, Evans finished with 198 receiving yards and two touchdowns in the 27–23 loss, joining Roger Carr (1976) as the only players with two 190-yard receiving games in the first eight weeks of a season since the merger as well as breaking the Buccaneers' franchise record for receptions in a career previously held by James Wilder.
+Following a lackluster start to the 2019 season, in which he was recovering from the flu and failed to reach 100 combined yards in the first two weeks, Evans broke out during Week 3 in a 32–31 loss to the Giants, where he caught eight passes for 190 yards and a career-best three touchdown receptions.
+The following week, Evans caught four passes for 89 yards and a 67-yard touchdown in a 55–40 win over the Rams.
+After being held without a catch in Week 5 against the Saints, Evans had 96 yards and a two-point conversion in the 37–26 loss to the Panthers.
+During Week 8 against the Tennessee Titans, Evans finished with 198 receiving yards and two touchdowns in the 27–23 loss, joining Roger Carr (1976) as the only players with two 190-yard receiving games in the first eight weeks of a season since the merger as well as breaking the Buccaneers' franchise record for receptions in a career previously held by James Wilder.
 During Week 9 against the Seahawks, Evans finished with 180 receiving yards and a touchdown as the Buccaneers lost 40–34 in overtime.
-The following week, in a 30–27 win over the Arizona Cardinals, Evans caught four passes for 82 yards.
+The following week, in a 30–27 win over the Cardinals, Evans caught four passes for 82 yards.
 In the process, Evans became the youngest player in NFL history to reach 7,000 career receiving yards.
-In Week 12, during a 35–22 win over the Atlanta Falcons, Evans caught four passes for 50 yards.
+In Week 12, during a 35–22 win over the Falcons, Evans caught four passes for 50 yards.
 In the process, Evans joined Randy Moss as the only players in NFL history to begin their careers with six consecutive seasons of at least 1,000 yards receiving.
 In Week 14, during a 38–35 win over the Indianapolis Colts, Evans caught one pass for 61 yards and a touchdown but injured his hamstring during the play and left the game.
 On December 17, 2019, Evans was selected to the 2020 Pro Bowl, the third of his career.
 On December 18, 2019, Evans was placed on injured reserve after suffering a hamstring injury in Week 14.

 Evans finished his sixth season with 67 receptions for 1,157 yards and eight touchdowns.
 He was ranked 30th by his fellow players on the NFL Top 100 Players of 2020.